cgarren/spotifydata/README.md

 * Song Battles?
 Picking higher song in categories minigame?
 * Change song info page to be more appealing, possiblly toogle for cards/stats
 * Add a charts page which lista spotify/billboard/genius/itunes/apple music/etc charts and combines them into a master chart (there is a playlist for the billboard hot 100)
+* Add a way to see you top saved artists and albums-Maybe like a top 5 thing or just the most saved of each in the stats sidebar

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist